Personal Finance May 5, 2026 6 min read

 Bottom Line

 Budgeting with irregular income can be challenging, but with the right strategies and tools, you can create a system that works for you.
 Consider using apps like YNAB or GoodBudget to help you stay on track.
 Alternatively, if you prefer a simpler method, Google Sheets can be a great resource for custom budgeting.
-For an innovative approach, try DrakeAI free on Android, which allows you to log expenses via typed text without needing a bank connection. iOS is coming soon, so stay tuned!
+For an innovative approach, try DrakeAI free on Android, which allows you to log expenses via typed text without needing a bank connection., so stay tuned!